tongueroo/forger/docs/extract-scripts.md

 ## ERB Support

 You can use ERB in the `app/scripts` files.
 So you can add dynamic logic based on ENV variables.

+## S3 Bucket

+Forger will automatically create the s3 bucket as needed.
+The s3 bucket is defined in the `forger` CloudFormation stack.